top of page

 Why Decluttering Feels Like Self-Care

 When I first started decluttering, I thought it was just about organizing my belongings.
 But it quickly became clear that it was so much more.
 Each item I let go of felt like a weight lifting off my shoulders.
-My home became a sanctuary, a place where I could breathe deeply and feel grounded.
-My wardrobe also feels light, and it is easy to choose what to wear each day because I have a curated wardrobe with my most favorite pieces that fit well.
+My home transformed into a sanctuary, a place where I could breathe deeply and feel grounded.
+My wardrobe feels light, making it easy to choose what to wear each day.
+I now have a curated collection of my favorite pieces that fit well.

 Decluttering is a form of self-care because it:

-• Reduces mental clutter: A tidy space helps calm a busy mind, and help you feel less anxious.
-Deleting old text messages and group texts.
-Keeping inbox organized.
+• Reduces mental clutter: A tidy space helps calm a busy mind and reduces anxiety.
+I find that deleting old text messages and organizing my inbox brings clarity.

-• Gratitude: Appreciating what I have instead of constantly seeking more.
+• Cultivates gratitude: I appreciate what I have instead of constantly seeking more.

 It’s not about perfection or minimalism for its own sake.
 It’s about creating a home that feels light and filled with good energy.
-Sometimes heavy furniture pieces, or items you have outgrown can make a room feel stagnant, which also contributes to your own personal growth.
+Sometimes, heavy furniture or items I’ve outgrown can make a room feel stagnant.
+This stagnation can also contribute to my personal growth.

 Embracing Slow Living Through Decluttering